 Casual dining, cheap eat, kid friendly

 They've been serving classic fish and chips here for nearly a century.
 Five years ago they decided to reinvent the traditional fish bar as a 'grotto' complete with Airstream caravan and a revitalised menu that includes spicy cod and salsa, Wako Tacos and a Loony Toony battered tuna steak roll with wasabi mayo.
-Fish and chips from £6.10.
+Large haddock or cod £6.50.

 This vegan and vegetarian café in the city centre is rustic yet refined with lots of bare brick, artfully distressed period furniture and a row of arched leaded windows.
 Open all day, the evening à la carte draws on global influences for dishes such as Moroccan-spiced pulled jackfruit with hummus, pesto-baked chickpeas, pickled carrot salad, chermoula and toasted wholemeal pitta.
 Mains from £9.25.